-Considers the autobiographical method of logotherapy in clinical supervision.
-Reflecting on the thoughts, feelings, and responses to past supervision experience/s.
+Considering the autobiographical method on the thoughts, feelings, and responses to past supervision experiences.

-Logotherapy and existential analysis includes an ethics of values with human rights (universal values) are at the forefront of practice.
-The logotherapeutic value triad can be used to explore the guiding principles in the work with clients: (a) Creative values, i.e. knowledge and skills (ethos). (b) Experiential values, i.e. empathy and the therapeutic alliance (eros). (c) Attitudinal values, i.e. developing attentive meaning sensitivity to face challenging situations (pathos).
+Contemplating on the ethics of universal values and exploring the value triad to as the guiding principles: (a) Creative values, i.e. knowledge and skills (ethos). (b) Experiential values, i.e. empathy and the therapeutic alliance (eros). (c) Attitudinal values, i.e. developing attentive meaning sensitivity to face challenging situations (pathos).